MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-stories-overview.md

 - **Active bugs**: The number of linked bugs in an Active state.
 - **Closed bugs**: The number of linked bugs in a  Closed, Done, or Completed state.

+## Questions the report answers

+Requirements tracking reports are useful for answering the following types of questions.

+**Work Progress**
+- *Does the amount of work that remains for each requirement correspond to your expectations?*
+- *Are top-ranked requirements being implemented first?*
+- *How many tests are defined for each requirement?
+How many tests are passing?*
+- *What requirements are being implemented that have no test cases defined for them?*

+**Quality Progress**
+- *How many test cases have run for each requirement, and how many have passed?*
+- *How many active bugs does each requirement have?*
+- *Are bugs being found for requirements that are being tested?*
+- *Are bugs being resolved or are they remaining active?*

+**Risk Assessment**
+- *Which requirements are at risk?*
+- *Which requirements aren't sufficiently stable for release?*
+- *Which requirements can we ship today?*

 ## Prerequisites

 For the report to generate useful data, you need to have performed the following tasks:

 - You have define requirement work items and assigned them to the area and iteration paths of interest.
-For information about how to define iteration and area paths, see [Define area paths](../../organizations/settings/set-area-paths.md) and [Define iteration paths](../../organizations/settings/set-iteration-paths-sprints.md).
+For information about how to define area and iteration paths, see [Define area paths](../../organizations/settings/set-area-paths.md) and [Define iteration paths](../../organizations/settings/set-iteration-paths-sprints.md).
-- To get the percentage of hours completion, you need to fill in the 'Effort (hours)' fields of work items linked to requirements with the **Child** link type.
+- To get the percentage of hours completion, you need to fill in the [Complete Work](../../boards/queries/query-numeric.md#completed-work) and [Remaining Work](../../boards/queries/query-numeric.md#remaining-work) fields of tasks or bugs linked to requirements with the **Child** link type.
 - To get the execution status of test cases, you will have created requirement-based test suites in Test Plans corresponding to those requirements.
-To learn more, see [Create test plans and test suites](../../test/create-a-test-plan.md)
+To learn more, see [Create test plans and test suites](../../test/create-a-test-plan.md).
 - To get the status of bugs, you will have created and linked bugs to requirements with the **Child** link type.

 [!INCLUDE [temp](_shared/sample-required-reading.md)]